Comparison of The Best AI Language Learning Apps

 Free tier: 10 minutes of conversation every day for free, forever.

-Premium: $79.99/year unlocks unlimited conversation practice and comprehensive correction tools
+Premium: $79.99/year unlocks unlimited conversation practice and comprehensive correction tools.

 Pros